aschwehm/WebJEA-Custom/readme.md

-## This is a custom version of WebJEA which is currently W.I.P.
+## This is a custom version of WebJEA with the ability of dynamicly prefilling certain Fields with Powershell (W.I.P).
 Please do not use in production if you don't know what you are doing.

 WebJEA: PowerShell driven Web Forms for Secure Self-Service